sourcegraph/about/handbook/ops/bizops/user_definitions.md

 ### Sourcegraph Cloud

-For Sourcegraph Cloud, we use the same method for calculating user counts, pulling from the Sourcegraph Cloud database.
-However, for Cloud, we track unauthed users using their `anonymous_user_id`.
+For Sourcegraph Cloud, we use the same method for calculating user counts, pulling from the Sourcegraph Cloud `event_logs` table.
+For Cloud, we track unauthenticated users using their `anonymous_user_id`.
 This is a separate column which contains an anonymous ID, which is stored in a cookie for users that visit Sourcegraph.com.
-Therefore, for all charts that track Cloud active users, this includes unauthenticated users.
+Therefore, for all charts that track Cloud active users, unauthenticated users are included in these counts.

 There are shortcomings to this.
 For one, when a user converts into an authed user, their events conducted with their anonymous user ID are still in the DB, so we would count two different users being active rather than a single user.For analytics purposes in Amplitude, this is also not ideal because we are not able to connect the actions of a user before and after they've converted.